 2. Reviews add gravitas; especially editorial reviews by people with name recognition.

-3. Reviews are marketing and can be placed in, especially when they are posted in multiple places.
+3. Reviews are marketing, especially when they are posted in multiple places.

 4. Reviews can impress third parties, for example, media, influencers, and others that might help you promote your book.